A metaphysical teachings about the nature of reality

 A spirit could be interpreted as a collection of tones intermingling together to form characteristics that guide the evolution of that particular entity.
 From a higher dimension, spirits are seen as nothing more than an etheric mass of colorful tones forming a psychic body that generates thoughts, feelings, and motives related to their vibration.
 They are often labeled 'essence' for a reason.
 They imbue their essence with matter by synchronizing their frequency with the molecular structure.

-Manifestation of Seven: Energy consists of seven vibrations of tonal frequency.
+Manifestation of Seven: Energy consists of seven vibrations of tonal frequency or wavelength.
 All mass is affected by the characteristics of any particular vibration.
 This permeates all reality and beyond the senses.
+These are distinctions that measure the means by which energy is transferred from end to end, start to finish.

 Law of Three: Energy flows in three possible states: outward, inward, or balanced.
 These states correspond to affirmation, denial, or neutrality toward any idea, perspective, or condition.
 Every force in existence expresses itself through this dynamic when considered in terms of charge, current, or influence.